Excerpted from the Italy Career Guide

 Tel: +39 049 8934994

 Executive Recruiters and Search Firms

 http://www.cegos-search.it (Italian, English)

 This is an international recruitment firm with almost 50 years of experience specialized in the sales/marketing, IT, finance, human resources, legal, and research and development sectors.
 Online vacancies can be browsed by specialty.
 The website also offers a service called ‘under 30’ dedicated to graduates and young professionals entering the job market for the first time.

 Newspapers that Publish Job Advertisements

 Bollettino del Lavoro

 This is the website of the magazine Bollettino del Lavoro (Labor Bulletin), and it contains job opportunities across Italy.
 The website offers an e-newsletter for job news.
 The magazine, distributed in 15 regions, provides information on job fairs and events related to employment throughout the country.
-A fee is required for an annual subscription.
+A fee is charged for an annual subscription.

 Bollettino del Lavoro